jingyingli123/Header/README.md

 }
 ```
 ### * Use Combine Reducer
-Benifit: Combine a reducer with different 'small reducers', and every 'small reducers' controls the data of a section.
+Benifit: Combine a reducer with different 'small reducers', and every 'small reducers' controls the data of a section.<br/>
+Code sample:
 ```Javascript
 import {combineReducers} from 'redux-immutable';
 import {reducer as headerReducer } from '../common/header/store';